igsr/gca_1000genomes_website/_searchable/data.md

 ### Variant Calls

 Our variant calls are always released in [VCF format](https://samtools.github.io/hts-specs/).
-The released calls from the final phase of the project can be found in the release directory for 2nd May 2013 on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502).
+The released calls from the final phase of the 1000 Genomes Project can be found in the release directory for 2nd May 2013 on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502).

 ### Alignments

 Alignments are available in [BAM or CRAM](https://samtools.github.io/hts-specs/) format.
 Within IGSR, data are grouped in data collections, such as the 1000 Genomes Project or the Illumina Platinum Genomes.
 A list of the alignment files currently available for a given data collection can be found in the alignment index  for that collection on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
 READMEs describing the alignment process can be found in the same directories.
 There is also a [README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/historical_data/former_toplevel/README.alignment_data.md) which explains the file layout.

-#### Raw sequence files
+### Raw sequence files

-The main project raw sequence data is available in fastq format.
-A list of files currently available can be found in the sequence.index [EBI](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/sequence.index)\|[NCBI](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/sequence.index) Sequence statistics can be found in the sequence_indices directory [EBI](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/sequence_indices)\|[NCBI](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/sequence_indices).
-There is also a [README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/historical_data/former_toplevel/README.sequence_data) which explains the sequence processing and the file layout
+Sequence data is available from the ENA.
+A list of files currently available can be found in the sequence.index file for each data collection on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
+There is also a [README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/historical_data/former_toplevel/README.sequence_data) which explains the file layout.

-# Sample Availability
+### Sample Availability

-All the samples studied by the 1000 Genomes Project are or will be available as DNA and cell lines to scientific investigators for research projects.
-Many of the samples are currently available from the non-profit [Coriell Institute for Medical Research](http://ccr.coriell.org/sections/Collections/NHGRI/hapmap.aspx?PgId=266&coll=GM).
-Cell lines and DNA from additional populations will become available through 2011.
+All the samples studied by the 1000 Genomes Project are available as DNA and cell lines to scientific investigators for research projects.
+Samples are currently available from the non-profit [Coriell Institute for Medical Research](http://ccr.coriell.org/sections/Collections/NHGRI/hapmap.aspx?PgId=266&coll=GM).

-The 1000 Genomes Project is a community resource project that aims to release data rapidly for the benefit of the scientific community.

-# Data released by the 1000 Genomes Project

 # How to Access 1000 Genomes Data